fisapool/BytesCookies/README.md

-# BytesCookies - Simple Cookie Manager
+# FISABytes - Simple Cookie Manager

 ## Overview
-BytesCookies is a lightweight Chrome extension that makes cookie management easy.
+FISABytes is a lightweight Chrome extension that makes cookie management easy.
 Export and import browser cookies with a clean, simple interface.
 The extension now includes smart website logo detection and improved error handling for a better user experience.

 ## Features
 - 🔄 **Easy Cookie Management**